Close

 Policy Terms and Premiums

-Because term insurance premiums usually do not have any investment components, the premium one pays for buying a term policy is normally less, unlike other life insurance products.
+Since term insurance policy premiums usually do not have any investment components, the premium you pay for buying a term policy is normally less, unlike other life insurance products.
 Again, when one purchases a term plan while young, it usually results in cheaper premiums.

 Arrow